 The Company encourages, but does not contractually require its Members who receive a cash advance to leave a discretionary tip.
-The Company treats tips as an adjustment of yield to the advances and are recognized over the average expected contractual term of its advances.
+For accounting purposes, the Company treats tips as an adjustment of yield to the advances and are recognized over the average expected contractual term of its advances.